| Home Earth

 Official site of the Permanent Observer Mission of the Holy See to the United Nations.

 Diocese of Rome (Diocesi di Roma)

 Official website of the Diocese of Rome, a diocese of the Catholic Church in Rome, Italy.
 Its bishop is the Pope, successor to St. Peter and the "Supreme Pontiff of the Universal Church", the elected leader of the Catholic Church.
-The Diocese was stablished in the 1st century, its current bishop is since April 2005 Pope Benedict XVI.
+The Diocese was stablished in the 1st century, its current bishop is since March 2013 Pope Francis.